Athletics at the 2000 Summer Olympics – Men's pole vault: Competition format

 The competition used the two-round format introduced in 1912, with results cleared between rounds.
 Vaulters received three attempts at each height.
 Ties were broken by the countback rule.

 In the qualifying round, the bar was set at 5.25 metres, 5.40 metres, 5.55 metres, 5.65 metres, and 5.70 metres.
 The next step would have been 5.75 metres, but no vaulters attempted that height.
 All vaulters clearing 5.75 metres advanced to the final.
 If fewer than 12 cleared that height, the top 12 (including ties, after applying the countback rules) advanced.

 In the final, the bar was set at 5.50 metres, 5.70 metres, 5.80 metres, 5.90 metres, and 5.96 metres.

 Records

-These were the standing world and Olympic records (in meters) prior to the 2000 Summer Olympics.
+These were the standing world and Olympic records (in meters) before the 2000 Summer Olympics.

 No new world or Olympic records were set during the competition.